Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Faithfulness via combinatorics

-Our goal in this section is to show that certain combinatorial condition guarantees (-1)-faithfulness and 0-faithfulness of appropriate quotient functors.
-We then check that the condition holds in the special cases we need.
+Fix $n>0$.
+We are working with a restricted highest weight $\hat{\sl}_e$-categorification $\Cat(\leqslant N):=\bigoplus_{j=0}^{N}\Cat(j)$ of $\mathcal{F}^{\bs}$, where $N\gg n$.
+Our goal in this section is to show that a certain combinatorial condition guarantee (-1)-faithfulness of appropriate quotient functors.
+We then check that the condition holds in a special case.